noPerfection/service/README.md

 }
 ```

 The *"my-service-name"* is a service name to identify it in the topology configuration.
-The *"noPerfection.json"* is the topology configurations storage path.
-And last parameter is the handler endpoint.
+Topology storage defaults to *"noPerfection.json"* when you call `Start()` without `SetTopologyParams`. `SetEndpoint` stores the manager socket under the `manager` handler category.

 I'll change the client, to manage our service: I'll use `github.com/noPerfection/os/arg` package to add `--close` flag.
 If I pass `--close` flag to the as an argument, then client will talk to its manager asking to close itself.
 Otherwise it works as in the hello world example.